bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 Jobs done !

-### Quicly hack something in jshell (2)
+### Quickly hack something in `jshell` (2)

-Now I'd like something easier to work with, creating images makes the feedback loop too long and I can not debug the program which is cumbersome.
+Now I'd like something easier to work with, creating images makes the feedback loop too long, and I cannot debug the program which is cumbersome.
 First we need to set the JDK in the project, which is not another JDK but this JDK (otherwise the classes that will be loaded will be from the SDK not from the JDK sources).
-The JDK we want can be found at this location, after the the `make images`
+The JDK we want can be found at this location, after the `make images`

 But we need the `jdk` target